INRIA/scikit-learn-mooc/slides/linear_model.md

 ???
 Here is an other way of representing our data.
 In this case, X has two dimension x1 and x2.
-So the axis correspond to x1, x2 and the color correspond to the target label y
+The axis correspond to x1, x2
+and the color correspond to the target label y

 ---
 # Model complexity
 * Linear model could also overfit.
  - reducing its complexity by reducing its parameters value

 ???

 If we have too many parameters w.r.t. number of samples, it's adviced to penalize the parameters of our models.

-Weights penalty: include the value of the model's weights within the error function

-So a penalized model should choose lower weights for almost a similar fit
+With weights penalty, we include the value of the model's weights within the objectif function So a penalized model should choose lower weights for almost a similar fit

 ---
 # Linear regression with regularization

-We could impose a penalty on the size of the coefficients
+We could impose a penalty on the size of the coefficients It's now called *Ridge regression*

-L1 (Lasso) make sparse assumption

-L2 (Ridge)

 ???
 The complexity parameter \alpha controls the amount of shrinkage: the larger the value of \alpha, the greater the amount of shrinkage and thus the coefficients become more robust to collinearity.

 ---
-# Linear regression
+# 2 points example

 .pull-left.shift-left[<img src="../figures/lin_reg_2_points.svg" width="110%">]

 ---
-# Linear regression with regularization
+# 2 points example

 .pull-left.shift-left[<img src="../figures/lin_reg_2_points_no_penalty.svg" width="110%">]